-Diwali 2020 looks very different from Diwali 2019, for sure, but instead of sulking around, why not make the most out of it?
+Diwali this year looks very different from the previous Diwali celebrations, for sure, but instead of sulking around, why not make the most out of it?
 Why not take this opportunity to hold an intimate celebration at home, and during the virtual parties, why not befriend as many people as you can online?

 As you do that, why not throw in a Diwali emoji or two in the convo?
 It will definitely lighten up and brighten up your content!
 In order to give you a push in the right direction, we made a list of Diwali-related emojis to use to get the attention of other users in your emails, and social media chats and posts.

 First on our Diwali emoji list is a 🪔Diya Lamp emoji, a colored illustration of a lit Diya lamp.
 A Diya lamp, also called a Diwali lamp, is a lamp used for worship and decorative purposes.
 The 🪔 Diya Lamp is believed to bring good luck and prosperity to the home.
 You’ll see them on building edges and window sills.

 Twitter’s Diya Lamp Emoji

 Last year, Twitter joined in the festive spirit of Diwali with a new Diya Lamp emoji.
 Unlike other 🪔 Diya Lamp emojis, Twitter’s version came with a very cool feature!
 It allowed users to control how bright the Diya lamp burns.
 When you put your Twitter account in light mode, the 🪔 Diya Lamp emoji appears with a small flame, but when you switch to Twitter’s dark mode, the flame on the 🪔 Diya Lamp burns brighter!